Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 Is deferred revenue a liability?
 Yes.
-Deferred revenue is one of the most important balance sheet concepts for SaaS companies, subscription businesses, contractors, and accountants in 2026.
+Deferred revenue is one of the most important balance sheet concepts for SaaS companies, subscription businesses, contractors, and accountants.
 If a business collects cash before delivering goods or services, that money can’t be treated as earned revenue yet.
 Misclassifying deferred revenue can overstate profit, hide obligations, and create serious financial reporting issues.

 What Is Deferred Revenue?
 The 2026 Definition